Need to make a few calls or update your Instagram on the move in Southeast Asia, but don’t want to pay those ridiculous international roaming rates?

 It’s possible to buy a SIM card for under a dollar and top up with as much credit as you need.
 As a tourist, however, you’re more likely to be offered a SIM and data pack.

 These packs are particularly expensive at international airports, especially Bali.
-They should be much cheaper when purchased elsewhere, but you’ll have more difficulty with registration at unofficial outlets (more below.)
+They should be much cheaper when purchased elsewhere, but you’ll have much more difficulty with registration at unofficial outlets.
+More on that below.

 How

-You can buy SIMs most places you see the Telkomsel sign, and no passport is needed to purchase.
-Registration requirements changed in 2018, however, which limits your options.
+You can buy SIMs most places you see the Telkomsel sign, and no passport is needed to complete the purchase process.
+Using the SIM, however, is a different story.

-You now need to register your SIM at an official store or a small number of other locations, showing your passport to do so.
+You now need to register your SIM at an official store or a small number of other locations, showing your passport to do so, or risk service getting cut off within a few days.
 As a result, you may as well buy your SIM at an official store in the first place.

 Topping Up

 Just follow the signs.
-Topping up at a convenience store is even easier than buying the SIM in the first place.
-You’re less likely to be overcharged when you do it.
+Topping up at a convenience store is even easier than buying the SIM in the first place, and you’re less likely to be overcharged when you do it.

 Data Speeds